bitrise-steplib/steps-git-clone/README.md

 Before starting this step the core-step-runner should copy the user's private ssh key to the ssh key storage ( ~/.ssh/ ).

+# Notes
+- GIT_ASKPASS=echo git clone... -> GIT_ASKPASS=echo will automatically fail if git would show a password prompt

 # How-Tos
 - how to convert a file into Base64 on OSX: http://superuser.com/a/120815